 Public Parking in Montreal

-Public parking is available all over Montreal and the hourly price depends on the location.
+Public parking is available all over Montreal, and the hourly price depends on the location.
 It’s usually around CAD$1 per hour but much more expensive when you are in Old Montreal.
 Each spot usually has a signpost telling you the spot number; in the example below, it’s PE367.
-When you get to the machine (there is an English language button), simply enter your spot number and pay.
+When you reach the machine (there is an English language button), enter your spot number and pay.
 You can also pay via an app.
 I took advantage of the app when our meter expired while we were still in the middle of eating.

 Art and Culture in Montreal

 With its rich history, Montreal has so much to offer culturally for visitors to absorb.
-All over the city, you can see art is encouraged and you see it’s everywhere when you walk around.
+Art is displayed all over the city, and you see it everywhere as you are walking around.
+There are several art museums, a history museum, and many more sites.
+We did not have time to see them all in our short visit.

 We hope you enjoy our short Montreal Travel Guide.
 Don’t forget to check out what and where we ate!